-Pharmacy Assistant Program
+Pharmacy Assistant

 In large pharmacies and health-systems, pharmacy assistants with significant training, experience and certification can be promoted to supervisory positions, mentoring and training pharmacy assistants with less experience.
 Some may advance into specialty positions such as chemotherapy assistants and nuclear pharmacy assistants.
 Others move into sales.
 This program gives the student the necessary skills to be competitive in this exciting field.

-Pharmacy Assistant Program Learning Objectives
+Pharmacy Assistant Learning Objectives

 Upon completion of this program, students will be able to: